amine-kherroubi/portfolio-and-blog/guides/tagging_and_filtering.md

 ### Content Collections

 **`src/content/config.ts`**
-- Defines schemas for blog and portfolio collections
+- Defines schemas for writing and work collections
 - Uses Zod for type validation
 - Configures the glob loader for file-based content